Relatively Speaking.

 Aunt Mary had an absolute fear of spiders and living in her basement apartment on Oakburn provided her with many memorable battles with the eight legged creatures.
 Mary was forever evicting spiders that would spin a web and take up residence in her apartment.
 There seemed to always be another new daddy longlegs story every time I saw Mary.

-I used to think it was also pretty cool how both Mary and I were big fans of the British soap opera Coronation Street.
+I used to think it was also pretty cool how at one time both Mary and I were big fans of the British soap opera Coronation Street.
 For years I faithfully watched the show almost daily.
 Mary had been a fan since the 60's when the show began and she had every season of Corrie recorded on video.
 Eventually I lost interest, but Mary was still actively watching the show daily right up until her death.

 One thing I will always be grateful for is that my daughter got to spend time with my Aunt Mary.
-Although they were never really close, I always told Stephanie how my Aunt Mary was my favorite relative.
+Although they were never really close, I always told Stephanie that my Aunt Mary was my favorite relative.
 If the truth be told, I am pretty sure my Aunt Mary would also have been Stephanie’s favorite relative of her dads.

 Afterall, there really weren't that many of them.